grafana/mimir/docs/sources/mimir/operators-guide/configure/reference-configuration-parameters/index.md

 # window.
 # CLI flag: -ingester.out-of-order-time-window
 [out_of_order_time_window: <duration> | default = 0s]

+# (experimental) Label used to define the group label for metrics separation.
+# For each write request, the group is obtained from the first non-empty group
+# label from the first timeseries in the incoming list of timeseries.
+Specific
+# distributor and ingester metrics will be further separated adding a 'group'
+# label with group label's value.
+# CLI flag: -validation.separate-metrics-group-label
+[separate_metrics_group_label: <string> | default = ""]

 # Maximum number of chunks that can be fetched in a single query from ingesters
 # and long-term storage.
 This limit is enforced in the querier, ruler and